-School holidays are just around the corner, and the hot weather has everyone talking.
+School holidays are here, and the hot weather has everyone talking.
 The traditional summer silly season is upon us, but while we remain in the workplace, the hot weather does raise safety and wellness issues to consider, and highlights actions that need to be taken.
 Whether your staff are based indoors or outdoors, as an employer you will need to address various matters in order to ensure your employees remain safe, happy and productive.
-What the law says The laws covering summer weather issues are few and far between and not very specific, but there are some key points ...
+What the law says The laws covering summer weather issues are few and far between and not very specific, but there are some key points raised by health a...

 8 Jul 2014 2:08PM

 A cross-industry group has developed draft guidance in an attempt to help reduce the risk of fires at waste management sites, and is now seeking feedback from the industry.
 The comprehensive 89-page document has been prepared over the course of six months by the Environmental Services Association (ESA) in conjunction with the Environment Agency, HSE, and the Chief Fire Officers Association.
 It was also revealed that the main insurance companies involved in waste management were also consulted for their views on some aspects of the document.
 The guidance applies to waste sites where more ...Click here to read more blogs